a3104/bench_rs/README.md

 The program takes four arguments:

 1. `url`: The URL to which the requests will be sent.
-    1. {C} : repladed Sequentially with the count of the request threadsId_count
+    1. {C} : replaced sequentially with the count of the request threadsId_count
 2. `threads`: The number of threads to use for sending requests.
 3. `count per threads`: The number of requests each thread will send.
-4. `is_logging`: A boolean value indicating whether to log errors. set true / false
+4. `is_logging`: A boolean value indicating whether to log errors.
+Set to true or false.

 Here is an example of how to run the program: